How to Start a Handyman Business in 2025: 10-Step Guide

 9. Get Handyman Business Insurance

-While this may seem like an extra cost, we often advise handyman businesses to take out insurance policies to protect their business from liabilities.
+While this may seem like an unnecessary extra cost, we often advise handyman businesses to take out insurance policies to protect their businesses from liabilities.

-You’ll need these five basic types of handyman business insurance to fully protect yourself and your business from liabilities:
+You’ll need these five basic types of handyman business insurance to fully protect yourself and your business:

-Property insurance protects owned and rented assets and business records from natural disasters and thefts.
+• Property insurance protects owned and rented assets and business records from natural disasters and theft.

 Get as many quotes as possible from small business insurance providers.
-To ensure full liability coverage, pick a one-million or two-million-dollar policy.
+To ensure full liability coverage, pick a $1M- or $2M-dollar policy.

 10. Market Your Handyman Business

 Now that your business is established, you need people to know about the services offered.
-This way, they’ll book an appointment immediately or do so later, having remembered your company from a business card you shared with them at an event, for example.
+They can book an appointment immediately or later, having remembered your company from a business card you shared with them at an event, for example.

 That’s where marketing comes in.

 Marketing is simply promoting your services in a way that highlights your unique value proposition.
-The goal is to attract potential customers, make them value your services enough to pay for them, and earn a place in their memories.
+The goal is to attract potential customers, make them value your services enough to pay for them, and be their first choice when handyman needs arise.

 Before running any marketing campaign, build a digital footprint that customers can use to verify your credibility.
 Share helpful content on your handyman website and social media handles, then create a Google Business Profile and fill it up with reviews.

-Register with Craigslist and other local directories frequented by prospects.
+• Register with Thumbtack and other local directories frequented by prospects.

 To maximize results and reduce waste, monitor each marketing channel’s contribution to your generated revenue.
 Additionally, keep track of field service performance metrics such as average response rates, employee productivity, repeat visits, and average ticket prices.